oat-sa/taohub-articles/forge/Wiki/tao-mac.md

 ![](../resources/mamp.png)

-- Proceed with the Mamp installation using the default options unless you know what you are doing (click on "Continue", until you reach the end)
+- Proceed with the MAMP installation using the default options unless you know what you are doing (click on "Continue", until you reach the end)
 - Agree to the license terms
 - When you are prompted for how to install the software, you may have to confirm by clicking on the "install for all users"
 - You may also be prompted for a password: this is the password of an administrator account of your Mac